TP2.png

 Regarding usage by country, QS Supplies shares that China leads the world by consuming over 4 billion miles of toilet paper yearly.

-Per QS Supplies, the United States is the second-largest TP consumer, with over 2.6 billion miles used annually.
-However, China’s population is four times larger than that of the U.S.
+Per QS Supplies, the United States is the second-largest TP consumer, with over 2.6 billion miles used annually, even though China’s population is four times larger than that of the U.S.

 The downfall of forests and biodiversity